MKLab-ITI/pygrank/README.md

 5 1 2
 ```

-Close to the previous one
+Close to the previous one at a fraction of the iterations!!
-(slight inaccuracy due to small graph) at
-a fraction of the time!!
+For small graphs, like this example, time gains by fewer iterations
+are small.
+But, for graphs with many nodes, running time increases
+linearly with the number of iterations.

-## :brain: Overview
+# :brain: Overview
 Analyzing graph edges (links) between nodes
 can help discover information, such as structural or attribute-sharing communities
 or nodes.
 With the introduction of graph signal processing and
 [Decoupled Graph Neural networks]() the importance of link analysis has drastically
 increased, as its ability to perform inductive learning by quickly
-spreading node information, such as a few known node attributes or
-predictions outputted by feature-based machine learning algorithms,
-through edges has been theoretically and experimentally corroborated.
+spreading node information through edges has been theoretically and experimentally
+corroborated.
+For example, it can be used to make predictions based on few known
+node attributes or base predictions outputted by low-quality feature-based machine
+learning models

-`pygrank` is a collection of link analysis algorithms and practices,
+`pygrank` is a collection of link analysis algorithms and practices that
-organized to be easy to deploy in real-world scenarios, where graphs
+support real-world conditions, such as large graphs and heterogeneous
-are large, there are heterogeneous preprocessing and postprocessing
+preprocessing and postprocessing requiremenets.
+Thus, it provides
-requiremenets and.
-This way, it provides link analysis as a ready-to-use
+link analysis as a ready-to-use tool that simplifies deployment of
-tool that does not require extensive familiarization with theoretical
-advancements.
+theoretical advancements.

 Some of the library's advantages are:
 1. **Compatibility** with [networkx](https://github.com/networkx/networkx)